kkerr99/spectrocloud.docs.assignment/assignment.md

 ## Useful kubectl Pod and Container Debugging Commands

 ### `kubectl get pods [--namespace]`
 Retrieves a list of all available pods and each pod's current status.
-You may have to specify the `namespace`
+You may need to specify the `namespace`

 ### `kubectl logs`
 Retrieves the logs of a specific pod.
 Do use this when you have to review logs or need to debug a container.